-We think you all know that Spaghetti alla Carbonara is an Italian pasta dish made with eggs, parmesan cheese, pecorino romano cheese, guanciale and black pepper.
+We think you all know that Carbonara is an Italian pasta dish made with eggs, parmigiano cheese, pecorino romano, guanciale and black pepper.

-In my version of salmon carbonara I wanted to prepare spaghetti carbonara with smoked salmon instead of guanciale.
+In our version of salmon carbonara we wanted to make a carbonara with smoked salmon instead of guanciale.

 Smoked Salmon Carbonara is a really delicious dish, fresh and suitable for summer lunches, while the traditional Carbonara is a perfect dish for the fall/winter season.